djessemoody/cfb/README.md

 that strength of schedule is inherit, since losing to a lower ranked team causes one to fall, and beating a higher ranked team causes one to rise.
-The uncertainty analysis used allows one to see when error bars of a team's score (it's rank) overlap, which indicate a statistical tie.
+The uncertainty analysis used allows one to see when error bars of a team's score (its rank) overlap, which indicate a statistical tie.
 Earlier weeks in a season will result in a ranking where almost all teams are tied.
 After a few weeks teams tend to group together.
 Eventually a few teams set themselves apart, and the algorithm becomes more accurate as more data (more weeks of play) comes in.